rdsea/bigdataplatforms/tutorials/basiccassandra/README.md

 #### Computing Environments

-We test with Linux environments.
+The tutorial uses containerized computing environments.
+We test with Linux-based environments.

 #### Cassandra docker images

 This instructions assume that you have [docker](https://docs.docker.com/get-docker/) and [docker compose](https://docs.docker.com/compose/install/) installed in your machine.

-- using *docker pull* we will get the cassandra image and use it
+Using *docker pull* we will get the cassandra image and use it.

 #### Setup cqlsh

 Inside the cassandra docker image, you can find *cqlsh*.
-You can install a version of *cqlsh* in the local machine:
+You can install a version of *cqlsh* in the local machine using the provided *pyproject.toml* with [rye](https://rye.astral.sh/):

 ```
 $rye sync
-$source source .venv/bin/activate*
+$source source .venv/bin/activate
 ```

 #### Data sets

 In this example, we use [the OSF water open dataset](https://osf.io/g3zvd/?view_only=63e9c2f0cdf547d792bdd8e93045f89e).
-You can download that dataset and use a subset of records for testing.
+You can download that dataset and use any subset of the dataset for testing.

 > There is a very good set of [exercises for basic data tasks](https://gist.github.com/jeffreyscarpenter/761ddcd1c125dfb194dc02d753d31733).
 You can use it to practice your work.

 ## Configuring Cassandra cluster in a container

 We basically create a Cassandra system different nodes (machines):

 * cluster name: *tutorials*
 * Node 1: *cassandra1* in data center "DC1"
 * Node 2: *cassandra2* in data center "DC1"